-In assessing individual performance for 2010, the Company and the Compensation Committee recognized Mr. Sparacio for his continued contribution in connection with the increasing stability of the Company's financial controls and return to profitability; Mr. Foster for his role in the continued expansion of the Company's relationship with Hollywood distributors; Mr. O'Reilly for his role in the continued global expansion of the IMAX theatre network and Mr. Welton for his management of the analysis, installation and start-up of new joint revenue sharing theatres.
-As a result of this assessment, each of Named Executive Officers received bonuses greater than or equal to their bonus targets.
+In assessing individual performance for 2011, the Company and the Compensation Committee recognized Mr. Sparacio for his continued leadership in connection with the increasing stability of the Company's financial controls; Mr. O'Reilly for his role in the continued global expansion of the IMAX theatre network; and Mr. Welton for his expanded role, leadership of the Canadian office and oversight of the global theatre network.